Federico Girotti

-Federico Girotti Bonazza (born 2 June 1999) is an Argentine professional footballer who plays as a forward for Talleres de Córdoba.
+Federico Girotti Bonazza (born 2 June 1999) is an Argentine professional footballer who plays as a forward for Talleres.

 Career

 Girotti joined the youth system of River Plate in 2010, signing from Escuela Daniel Messina.
 His first involvement with the club's first-team came during 2018–19, with the forward being an unused substitute for a Primera División fixture against Gimnasia y Esgrima on 2 December 2018.
 Girotti's professional bow arrived in January 2019 in a 1–3 home loss to Patronato, he was subbed on for the final twenty-six minutes for Lucas Beltrán.
 He scored his first senior goal in his next league appearance, almost two years later in a Copa de la Liga Profesional win away to Godoy Cruz on 14 November 2020.

 On 6 February 2022, Girotti joined Talleres de Córdoba on a deal until the end of 2025.